obsidian-community/obsidian-full-calendar/README.md

 ### Import from Google Calendar

 Make the transition easier by loading in all your events from an existing Google Calendar and maintain a one-way sync.

-### Support for multiple calendars with different colors

-Easy enough.
-Add and remove calendars in your settings, each calendar has its own folder in your Vault.

 ### Mobile UI Optimizations